collabnix/dockerlabs/kubernetes/workshop/pods101/deploy-your-first-nginx-pod.md

 ## Ading a 2nd container to a Pod

+But wait...Why 2 containers in a Pod?

+In the microservices architecture, each module should live in its own space and communicate with other modules following a set of rules.
+But, sometimes we need to deviate a little from this principle.
+Suppose you have an Nginx web server running  We need to analyze Nginx logs in real-time.
+The logs we need to parse are obtained from GET requests to the web server.
+The developers created a log watcher application that will do this job, and they built a container for it.
+In typical conditions, you’d have a pod for Nginx and another for the log watcher.
+However, we need to eliminate any network latency so that the watcher can analyze logs the moment they are available.
+A solution for this is to place both containers on the same pod.

+Having both containers on the same pod allows them to communicate through the loopback interface as if they were two processes running on the same host.
+They also share the same storage volume.

 Let us see  how a pod can host more than one container.
 Let’s create another YAML file.
 Call it pods02.yaml and add the following: